 University sites

 Since its founding, the University of Basel has been spread across various sites and buildings.
-Originally located on Cathedral Hill and Rheinsprung Street, the university later expanded toward St. Peter’s Square, Hebel Street, and the Schällemätteli neighborhood.
+Originally located on Cathedral Hill and the Rheinsprung, the university later expanded toward St. Peter’s Square, Hebel Street, and the Schällemätteli neighborhood.
 The dynamic growth during the twentieth century makes it difficult to keep track of the current building stock: in 2010, the University of Basel had operations at around forty locations in over ninety properties.

 The University of Basel has occupied many, constantly changing, sites.
 These pages present the history of the University of Basel in its spatial dimension – as a topography documenting and tracking the university’s buildings, sites, and spaces.
 This mental map of how university spaces have been continuously relocated reflects how the university has responded to a shifting landscape of sciences, the differentiation of academic disciplines, changing enrollments, and shifts in the university’s relationship with the city – just as these aspects of the university’s history have responded to changes, some of them quite turbulent, in Basel’s architectural fabric.
 Over 550 years of spatial history, two constants have prevailed: the university never had just “one site” and its space has always been closely intertwined with that of the city.